vladimir-v-diaz/demo/README.md

 $ cp repository/metadata/timestamp.json /tmp
 ```

-We should now generate a new Timestamp file.
+We should now generate a new Timestamp file on the repository side.
 ```Bash
 $ python
 >>> from tuf.repository_tool import *